cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 To make using the `printchar()` function easier, [character literals](SYNTAX.markdown#character-literals) were added to Mindcode.

+## `select` instruction

+Since the **v8 Build 150 Beta** pre-release, Mindustry supports the `select` instruction facilitating conditional assignments.

+Mindcode doesn't provide direct access to the select instruction, but optimizes conditional expressions [to use the `select` instruction](SYNTAX-6-OPTIMIZATIONS.markdown#select-optimization) when possible.
+Using the ternary operator with simple values (`variable = condition ? trueValue : falseValue`) in Mindcode typically results in the `select` instruction being used.

 ## `read` and `write` enhancements

 The `read` and `write` instructions were updated to support reading and writing data to other blocks and objects apart from memory blocks.